gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

     cd Pal/src/host/Linux-SGX/sgx-driver
     make
-    # You'll be prompted to provide the path to the SGX driver and the version you downloaded
+    (The console will be prompted to ask for the path of the Intel SGX driver code) sudo ./load.sh
-    sudo ./load.sh

 #### Build Graphene for SGX

-To build Graphene with the Intel SGX support, in the root directory of the Graphene repo, run the following command:
+To build Graphene with Intel SGX support, in the root directory of the Graphene repo, run the following command:

     make SGX=1

-To build with debug symbols, run instead the following command:
+To build with debug symbols, instead run the following command:

     make SGX=1 DEBUG=1

-Using `make SGX=1` in the test or regression directory will automatically generate the required enclave signatures (.sig files).
+Using `make SGX=1` in the test or regression directory will automatically generate the required manifest signatures (.sig files).

 ### Run Applications in Graphene